groboclown/petronia/docs/extensions/api/default.layout.tile.md

 recognized are 'n', 's', 'e', and 'w'.
 An index of 0 will be interpreted as a 1 (this is due to the way Petronia handles the index if it isn't specified).
 The layout configuration defines whether the focus will wrap-around to the other side.
-FIXME add an option to move focus to a named portal.
-FIXME add an option to move the active window to a different portal.
+If the name is the same as a named portal, then the focus is set to that instead.
 * `set-visible`: if `visible` is True, then it minimizes the currently active window in the currently active portal.
 If `visible` is False, then it restores the currently active window; explore what this means on your own!

+In addition to the generic layout key binding, the tile layout provides additional key bindings that are specific to this layout.

 ## Details